technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 04/Usecase04.md

-# Lab 04- Chatting with your data using AI Skills in Microsoft Fabric
+# Use Case 04- Chatting with your data using AI Skills in Microsoft Fabric

 With the Microsoft Fabric AI skill, you can make data more accessible to your colleagues.
 You can configure a generative AI system to generate